Home Inbound Marketing What Does a Marketing Communications Manager Do (and How to Become One)?

 0

 The field of marketing communications is an exciting place where creativity meets strategy, and at its center is the Marketing Communications Manager.
-The person who creates campaigns that hold peoples’ attention, inspire emotion and promote engagement–chances are it will be this person.
+The person who creates campaigns that hold people’s attention, inspire emotion, and promote engagement — chances are, it will be this person.
 But just what does a Marketing Communications Manager do, and how do you become one?

 What Is a Marketing Communications Manager?

-This composite role brings together qualities such as imaginative marketing strategy, media relations, advertising and digital communications–giving industrialists an opportunity both to think creatively about their business’s development and act strategically on it too.
+This composite role brings together qualities such as imaginative marketing strategy, media relations, advertising and digital communications-giving industrialists an opportunity both to think creatively about their business’s development and act strategically on it too.
+Learn more about Marketing Automation for Inbound.

 Key Responsibilities of a Marketing Communications Manager